theseanything/civilservicelgbt.github.io/_publications/2014-04-08-performance-report-2013-2014.md

 Today, we’re releasing ‘Delivered for You’, our annual performance report.
 This report provides an honest self-assessment of what we have an have not been able to do during the past year.

+## Download the report

+This report is available as a PDF download.

 **[Download the report](/assets/documents/2014-04-08-delivered-for-you.pdf)**